open/close all folders

 - In an episode of Nerima Daikon Brothers, Hideki is taken to an opportunistic hospital and placed in a hospital room.
 His brother Ichiro happens to be in the bed next to his, but since he's covered in bandages from head to toe, Hideki's reaction to Ichiro's attempts at communication is simply "Why is that mummy talking to me?"

-- Isamu in Macross Plus after a crash while flight-testing one of the experimental Veritechs.
+- Isamu in Macross Plus after a crash while flight-testing an experimental Variable Fighter.

 - Mr. Shinuhe from The Kurosagi Corpse Delivery Service— who may be a revivified Egyptian mummy, or just a burn victim who knows way too much about ancient Egyptian burial customs for comfort.
 He seems to enjoy teasing our heroes with evidence either way.